-Actuarial assumptions - The collective total OPEB liability in the June 30, 2019, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions - The collective total OPEB liability in the June 30, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation 2.1%

-Inflation 2.2% Salary increases Graded salary ranges from 8.72% to 3.44% based on age, including inflation, averaging 4% Healthcare cost trend rates 6.03% for 2020, decreasing annually to an ultimate rate of 4.5% for 2029 and later years Retiree's share of benefit-related costs Members are required to make monthly contributions in order to maintain their coverage.
+Salary increases Graded salary ranges from 8.72% to 3.44% based on age, including inflation, averaging 4% ultimate rate of 4.50% for 2031 and later years contributions in order to maintain their coverage.
 For the purpose of this valuation, a weighted average has been used with weights derived from the current distribution of members among plans offered.